 12. A book that passes the Bechdel test

 This was a fun reading experience.
-A woman, grieving her husband’s passing, find peace digging in her yard.
+A woman, grieving her husband’s passing, finds peace digging in her yard.
+It is a light-hearted reading experience, not deep, except for the digging.

 13. A book with the same title as a movie or TV show but is unrelated to it